Ashfield-Colborne Lakefront Association ... 2010-08-13

 Inspection of septic systems

 ACLA has been urging this since 2002.
 In 2005, the Huron County Health Unit initiated a voluntary re-inspection program, and inspected 174 properties in 2005 and 178 in 2006.
-In 2010, HCHU proposed a mandatory inspection program, subject to buy-in by each of the lower-tier municipalities.
-As of 2010-07, ACW Council is deliberating participation, concerned about the cost to ACW's propery owners.
+In 2010, HCHU proposed a mandatory inspection program, but the program failed to get support from enough of the nine municipalities.

 At the beach